Meet our Board Members

 Fund Development Chair

-Corrine comes to Step Up Ventura with extensive experience with families experiencing homelessness, as well as families experiencing SPMI and/or among its members.
+Corrine comes to Step Up Ventura with extensive experience with families experiencing homelessness, as well as families experiencing SPMI (Severe and Persistent Mental Illness) and/or among its members.
 As part of her graduate education, she was part of a multi-disciplinary team serving undocumented immigrants, becoming more familiar with legal, social, and cultural challenges associated with immigration status and mixed status families.
 While living in Las Vegas, Corrine also volunteered with Parenting Project, an organization for families involved with Child Protective Services.

 Corrine currently serves as the Founder of Principal Provider and the President of Ventura Toastmasters.
 She is a traveler, adventurer, firewalker, square peg and perpetual student.

-“Children who've suffered trauma and damaged attachment become adults who are ill prepared to thrive.
-If the cycle of instability is to be interrupted, it must start at the level of families.”
+“Children who've suffered trauma and damaged attachment become adults who are ill-prepared to thrive.
+If the cycle of instability is interrupted, it must start at the level of families.”

 Inger Smuts, BA

 Inger Smuts serves as the Community Engagement Specialist for Mercy House in Ventura County.
-In this role, she is the liaison between the agency and the public, coordinating all the volunteer, donation, and fundraising efforts for their three shelters in the county.
+In this role, she is the liaison between the agency and the public, coordinating volunteer donations and fundraising efforts for their three shelters in the county.
 Additionally, Inger is a member of Mercy House's Staff Culture committee and serves on the Faith Subcommittee of the Ventura Social Services Task Force.

-Inger is a proud graduate of California Lutheran University and holds a B.A. in Sociology and German with a minor in Gender & Women's Studies.
-She is passionate about ending homelessness in Ventura County and is ecstatic to enact change through this board.
+Inger graduated from California Lutheran University and holds a B.A. in Sociology and German with a minor in Gender & Women's Studies.
+She is passionate about ending homelessness in Ventura County.

 "Solving homelessness is one of our society's biggest tasks, and it starts right here with our littlest and most vulnerable citizens.
 It is our responsibility to do as much as we can to make sure that children are on a path towards success."